 In order to be employed as a Weatherization Professional, one must be working toward or must hold at least of one of the following certifications.
 Indiana has established Weatherization competency standards known as the Indiana Skills Verification (ISV) competencies.
 The Building Performance Institute in conjunction with DOE have established competency standards as well.
+Either are acceptable credentials to hold to perform one's duties and it is permissible that the subgrantee utilize alternate training to prepare their staff for Weatherization.
+Holding both BPI and ISV (Mechanical) certifications are not required to be a Weatherization Professional.
+Please refer to the table in Section 7.3 for needed education for each role.
 The following credentials are recognized for weatherization professionals working in Indiana:

-- ISV Energy Auditor - ISV Retrofit Installer for Shell Professionals - ISV Retrofit Installer for Mechanical Professionals - ISV Crew Leader for Shell Professionals
+- ISV Energy Auditor

+- ISV Retrofit Installer for Shell Professionals

+- ISV Retrofit Installer for Mechanical Professionals

+- ISV Crew Leader for Shell Professionals

 - BPI Energy Auditor

 - BPI Quality Control Inspector

 - BPI Crew Leader for Shell Professionals

 - BPI Healthy Home Evaluator

 - Indiana Approved Pre-Audit Inspector